Blood pressure program helps area residents improve cardiovascular health

 The four-month program helps participants learn how to manage high blood pressure, identify and control triggers that raise blood pressure, and adopt healthier lifestyle changes, including eating habits.
 Reading food labels and especially looking at sodium (salt) levels, was one of the tools Vomweg turned into a habit.

-“That’s important because there’s a lot of sodium and some things that you wouldn’t even think about,” she said.
+“That’s important because there’s a lot of sodium in some things that you wouldn’t even think about,” she said.

+Hahne also gets participants into a routine of checking their blood pressure and shares exercising options with them to build a healthier lifestyle.
+An incentive to joining the program is a free four-month membership to the YMCA.

 If participants in the program need a blood pressure monitor, the YMCA gives them one.
 As an incentive to finish the program, participants are allowed to keep the BP monitor so that they can continue to take their blood pressure and monitor their BP numbers.